jg20228/jsp-shop/README.md

 CREATE SEQUENCE orders_detail_SEQ START WITH 1 INCREMENT BY 1;
 CREATE SEQUENCE product_SEQ START WITH 1 INCREMENT BY 1;
 CREATE SEQUENCE product_detail_SEQ START WITH 1 INCREMENT BY 1;
-CREATE SEQUENCE product_disc_SEQ START WITH 1 INCREMENT BY 1;
 CREATE SEQUENCE product_qna_SEQ START WITH 1 INCREMENT BY 1;
 CREATE SEQUENCE product_review_SEQ START WITH 1 INCREMENT BY 1;
 CREATE SEQUENCE reply_SEQ START WITH 1 INCREMENT BY 1;